-- 1. Big Bear Choppers' bikes are carefully designed and manufactured to be ridden in their original configuration or only with authorized accessories. - 2.
-Unauthorized accessories that change the rider's position may reduce reaction time and mess up the handling characteristics. - 3.
+- 1. Big Bear Choppers' motorcycles are carefully designed and manufactured to be ridden in their original configuration or only with authorized accessories. - 2.
+Unauthorized accessories that change the rider's position may reduce reaction time and effect the handling characteristics. - 3.
 Overloading the bike may alter handling characteristics and reduce braking efficiency. - 4.
 Do not attempt "custom" alterations with the frontend, frame, fuel tank, oil tank, fender, and all other components. - 5.
 Attaching a sidecar is out of the question. - 6.
 Modifications and/or additional electrical equipment is not recommended.
-Any alterations of the electrical system we provide (turn signals, additional lighting, etc.) could cause an overloading of printed circuits.
+Any alterations of the electrical system provided (turn signals, additional lighting, etc.) could cause an overloading of printed circuits and void your warranty.